TTX170/MCMS/README.md

 # Welcome to the Meraki Configuartion Management System

-This project contains my Final Year Project for De Montfort University, Usage is permited without warranty.
+### This project contains my Final Year Project for De Montfort University, Usage is permited without warranty.
 ---
-## prerequisites
+## Prerequisites

 1. Docker and Docker Compose
 2. A Meraki Dashboard login and suitable testing network (I recomend browsing devnet.cisco.com if you don't have one)